 Secondly (I’m embarrassed to admit this), I packed my hair straighteners!
 I have very curly hair and my vanity took over.
 Within two days, I wished I hadn’t taken them and eventually I had to ditch them.
 You won’t have time, you won’t care what your hair looks like and you will not even have access to plugs.
 If anyone reading this is even considering a straightener, I deplore you, don’t do it!

-If you are injury free, don’t suffer from ankle issues etc, and you are walking any of the Camino de Santiago routes in Summer, you do not need hiking boots.
+If you are injury free, don’t suffer from ankle issues etc, and you are walking any of the Camino de Santiago routes in summer, you do not need hiking boots.
 I saw many pilgrims being forced to carry their heavy boots on their backs when they had come to this realisation.
 In the Summer it is too hot and unnecessary to be wearing anything other than trainers.
 I went for trainers last time and I’ll be doing the same again.
+New Balance or Hoka are great options for ladies walking the Camino in the summer.

 The other option is walking sandals.
 I’ve not tried them but I met some who loved them and others who deeply regretted choosing this option.